jurisdiction

 An individual is considered a resident for tax purposes in Portugal if, among other conditions, he/she:

-• has a dwelling in Portuguese territory in any day of the aforementioned period, which must be regarded as his/her habitual residence.
+- has a dwelling in Portuguese territory in any day of the aforementioned period, which is regarded as his/her habitual residence.

 Regarding PIT taxpayers:

-Capital gains, interest and dividends (amongst other income) will be taxed at 28%.
-However, tax resident individuals are given the option to disclose such income/gains with overall income and to be taxed at the progressive tax rates.
+Capital gains arising from the sale of shares and other securities held for more than a year, interest and dividends (amongst other income) will be taxed at 28%.
+However, tax resident individuals are given the option to report such income/gains with overall income and to be taxed at the progressive tax rates.
 In that case, a 50% relief applies to dividends received from resident companies subject to CIT, or from EU companies or companies resident in the EEA countries that have entered into an exchange-of-information agreement with Portugal concerning tax matters, provided that these companies fulfil the requirements of the EU Parent-Subsidiary Directive.

 3.2 Beneficial regimes

-A special tax regime applies to individuals who become tax residents of Portugal and have not been taxed as such in the previous 5 years.
-The Non-Habitual Resident (“NHR”) status applies for up to 10 years and requires the individual taxpayer to be registered as such with the Tax Authorities.
+A special tax regime applies to individuals who become tax residents of Portugal and have not been taxed as such in the previous 5 years. and have not benefited the Non-Habitual Resident scheme (or equivalent tax regime), and carry out one of the eligible activities (as defined in the applicable legislation).

 3.3 Net Wealth Tax - Property